elm-tooling/elm-language-server/README.md

 ### Elm-Analyse Configuration

-`elm-analyse` is provides for static code analysis.
+`elm-analyse` is used for static code analysis.
 All checks are enabled by default.
-An (optional) `elm-analyse.json` configuration file will be respected, if added to the project.
+An (optional) `elm-analyse.json` configuration file will be respected, if added to your project.
 See its documentation for details regarding [`configuration`](https://stil4m.github.io/elm-analyse/#/configuration) and [`checks`](https://stil4m.github.io/elm-analyse/#/messages).

 ## Editor Support